- 1.accelerated data science programs take 12-18 months versus 2-4 years for traditional degrees

 Accelerated data science programs follow an intensive curriculum that covers essential skills in three main areas: statistics and mathematics, programming and tools, and business applications.
 The compressed timeline requires students to dedicate 25-30 hours per week to coursework and projects.

-Core subjects typically include statistical inference, probability theory, linear algebra, and calculus fundamentals.
+Core subjects include statistical inference, probability theory, linear algebra, and calculus fundamentals.
 Programming courses focus on Python and R for data analysis, SQL for database management, and cloud platforms like AWS certifications for scalable computing.

 Machine learning modules cover supervised and unsupervised algorithms, deep learning with TensorFlow and PyTorch, and natural language processing.
 Data visualization courses teach Tableau, Power BI, and Python libraries like Matplotlib and Seaborn for communicating insights effectively.